 This GMAT math practice question is a data sufficiency question from Number Properties and Number Systems.
 Concept: Odd and even numbers, positive and negative numbers, prime and composite numbers.
-Level of difficulty: Sub 600 level.
-Easy.
+Level of difficulty: GMAT 600 level question.
+Easy question.

 This data sufficiency problem consists of a question and two statements, labeled (1) and (2), in which certain data are given.
 You have to decide whether the data given in the statements are sufficient for answering the question.
 Using the data given in the statements, plus your knowledge of mathematics and everyday facts (such as the number of days in a leap year or the meaning of the word counterclockwise), you must indicate whether -